Niels Torre

 Niels Alexander Torre (born 3 September 1999) is an Italian world champion rower.
 He won the 2022 world championship title in the Italian men's lightweight quad scull.

-Previously he had won a gold medal at the 2022 European Rowing Championships. and a silver medal at the 2020 European Rowing Championships.
+Previously, he had won a gold medal at the 2022 European Rowing Championships and a silver medal at the 2020 European Rowing Championships.

+He set the world best time in the lightweight single sculls at the 2024 World Rowing Championships.